California prosecutors reopen case involving decade-old police killing of Black man

 One officer who was fired but was never charged after the incident was Anthony Pirone, who was shown in video presented in court pulling Grant off the train with such force that some riders protested.
 Pirone also knelt on Grant’s neck, according to a cellphone video recording of the incident, and shouted racist profanity at him during the struggle.

-Grant’s family has called for Pirone to be charged in the past and recently compared Grant’s death to that of George Floyd, the unarmed Black man who in May also was filmed being killed by White police officers on a Minneapolis street corner.
+Grant’s family has called for Pirone to be charged in the past and recently compared Grant’s death to that of George Floydin, the unarmed Black man who in May also was filmed being killed by White police officers on a Minneapolis street corner.

 On Monday, the Rev. Wanda Johnson, Grant’s mother, said that “Oscar was denied full justice.”
 She spoke at Oakland’s Fruitvale Station, where Grant was killed and which was the name of the award-winning 2013 film based on the event.